San Diegan 101: A how-to guide for new residents

 Table of Contents

 Picture this: You just moved to San Diego, California, and you need some help with the practicalities of life (we can’t just sit back and go to the beach all day, unfortunately).
 That’s where we come in.
-Keep reading for San Diegan 101, our guide to all things San Diego citizenship.
+Keep reading for San Diegan 101, our guide to all things San Diego residency.

 SD Election Day